3 Core Considerations of DAP

 - Knowing about child development and learning.

-Knowing what is typical at each age and stage of early development is crucial.
-This knowledge, based on research, helps us decide which experiences are best for children’s learning and development.
+Understanding typical development and learning at different ages is a crucial starting point.
+This knowledge, based on research, helps us predict which experiences will support children’s learning and development.
 (See “12 Principles of Child Development and Learning” from NAEYC’s DAP Position Statement.)

 - Knowing what is individually appropriate.

-What we learn about specific children helps us teach and care for each child as an individual.
+What we learn about specific children helps us refine decisions about how to teach and care for each child as an individual.
 By continually observing children’s play and interaction with the physical environment and others, we learn about each child’s interests, abilities, and developmental progress.

 - Knowing what is culturally important.